SYNQ-Technologies/public-docs/docs/call-for-help/call-buttons.md

 |Meats|Meats|

 ## Troubleshooting
-### Button can't communicate with the base
+### Button can't communicate with the hub
-If a button press does not result in a Teams notification the button may be having trouble connecting to the base due to Wi-Fi interference.
+If a button press does not result in a Teams notification the button may be having trouble connecting to the hub due to Wi-Fi interference.
-1. Try moving the button closer to the base and testing again.
-If the button works closer to the base you can wander around with the button (keep in mind the 120 second throttle) to try to identify areas of interference.
-You may need to relocate the base, or add another base.
+1. Try moving the button closer to the hub and testing again.
+If the button works closer to the hub you can wander around with the button (keep in mind the 120 second throttle) to try to identify areas of interference.
+You may need to relocate the hub, or add another hub.

 ### Message doesn't arrive in Teams
 The configured notification channel of the button my be incorrect.